BartyPitt/RoboticsProject/docs/overview.rst

     PandaRobot = Connect4Robot()

-After setup, we then needed to define all of the positions that the robot arm had to visit during calibration and gameplay.
-This allowed us to use simple function calls for each position later in the game loop section of the code.
+After setup, it is necessary to define all of the positions that the robot arm will need to visit during calibration and gameplay.
+This also means that simple function calls can be used for each position later in the game loop section of the code.
-The positions were as follows: left & right corners (calibration), columns 0-6 (gameplay), and disc collection (resting position).
+The positions were as follows: left & right corners (calibration), columns 0-6 (gameplay), and disk collection (resting position).

 .. code-block:: python